Rotatrix — The precise 3D trackball for CAD and design

 I'm David Liu, a software engineer based in Brooklyn.
 I spent over a decade at Pinterest, most recently as a Senior Engineering Director leading the ML Platform team.
 I've also been doing CAD, 3D printing, and hardware projects for as long — always drawn to the intersection of software and physical things.

-Rotatrix started as a weekend hack.
+Rotatrix started as a weekend experiment.
 I had switched to a trackball for ergonomics and got curious if it could do more than just point and scroll.
 I figured out how to capture the ball's full orientation with custom hardware and firmware, and tried it for CAD navigation.
 It felt so immediately natural that I kept building.
 Out of many experiments, this became the one I couldn't put down, so I formed Icebound Flame LLC and made it my full-time focus.

 David Liu with an LED art installation